yazeedalrubyli/SDCND/Term1/Behavioral-Cloning/README.md

 |  Right  | ~16K |  160x320  |  RGB  |
 |  **Total** | **~50k** |  **160x320**  |  **RGB**  |

-> To get this amount of data, It takes about 30min of driving around the track.
+> It takes about 30min of driving around the track, to get this amount of data.

 ## Training Strategy